Matt Hatter Chronicles: Production

 The series was announced in June 2011, when Nickelodeon UK and Teletoon Canada had ordered a new animated television series from British production company Platinum Films and Canadian outfit Dream Mill with Toronto-based animation studio Arc Productions providing animation services for the upcoming series.
 Voice acting for the series was primarily recorded at Pinewood Studios in the UK.

 In June 2012, Platinum Films announced that they had secured ITV Studios Global Entertainment as the show's licensor in the United Kingdom, Ireland, Australia and New Zealand; where they would handle rights for merchandising, publishing, promotional and home entertainment.
 In December 2015, Cartoon Network secured licensing rights in the Middle East.

 In September 2013 and October 2014, the series was renewed for a third and a fourth season by free-to-air commissioner ITV with Bangalore-based Indian animation studio Xentrix Studios taking over animation production for the final two seasons from Canadian animation studio Arc Productions as Canadian studio Dream Mill dropping out of the series, making the series a full-time British production.

 In October 2020, Platinum Films announced that they would transfer worldwide distribution rights to the series from its in-house distribution business to London-based British distribution company Serious Lunch.

 Broadcast

 The series has aired on KidsCo's "Syfy Kids" strand in CEE territories, Clan in Spain, Canal Panda in Portugal, Eleven in Australia, TVNZ in New Zealand, Megamax in Central Europe, Disney Channel in Benelux territories, Rai Gulp in Italy and KIDZ and Cartoon Network in Turkey.

 It aired on Cartoon Network in India on 19 May 2014.
 Season 3 premiered on 13 April 2015.

+In Arab World it aired on Jeem TV in 2013 and Cartoon Network Arabic in 2014.